monkphin/HobbySub/README.md

 -- Docs: https://docs.pytest.org/en/stable/how-to/capture-warnings.html
 ========================================= 65 passed, 2 warnings in 131.76s (0:02:11) =========================================

-Future features.
-THe site has a lof of scope for future improvements.
+Admin Enhancements
+Direct Stripe Links:

-Allowing admins to directly link to customer orders in Stripe would be a nice, quick feature to implement and allow admins to quickly access specific order history in the even of billing disputes and similar.
+Allowing admins to directly link to customer orders in Stripe would streamline the resolution of billing disputes and provide quick access to payment histories.

-Stock handling - while the admin can add items to boxes, this could be extended to allow for stock handling and management - so that admins can know if they're going to need to archive boxes sooner than expected due to lack of availability of items.
+Stock Handling and Management:
+Extending the current admin functionality to include stock management would enable real-time inventory tracking.
+This would allow admins to predict when a box may need to be archived due to low stock levels and help with future planning.

+Customer Experience Improvements
+Purchase Older Boxes:
-Purchase older boxes.
-If stock was able to be tracked, this would allow less popular boxes to be sold as single items in addition to the currently shipping box - this would allow for admins to shift inventory which may not be moving quickly.
-It would also help gauge what may or may not be popular in terms of specific contents.
+If stock management is implemented, it would allow the sale of older, less popular boxes as single items.
+This would enable admins to clear out slower-moving inventory while providing more choice to customers.
+It would also provide valuable insights into which items are in higher demand.

-Address lookup - one feature that would be highly advantageous is tying into a global address lookup system, which would facilitate users quickly adding details, rather than having to type everything out by hand.
-This would also help ensure accuracy for admins.

-Showing address data to admins on orders - this should have been in the initial release - its only since I've started to get to the end of the project that I realised this feature may be useful to allow admins to see where they're shipping boxes to.

-Racapchta on sign up forms.
-As it stands, automated bot based sign up is possible.
-Sadly I lacked time to implement Captcha functionality to prevent this.

-Similarly to the above a contact form while not required would be useful - but having has issues with this the last time I implemented it on a website for this course, where I couldn't get Captcha working properly in the the time I had for the project.
-I opted to not implement this at this time, since previously the last project became something of an issue for spam mails being sent using the form.
+Address Lookup Integration:
+Adding a global address lookup service would speed up the checkout process for users and ensure accuracy.
+This would minimise address-related errors and reduce admin overhead for manual corrections.

+Security and Validation
+reCAPTCHA on Signup Forms:
+Currently, bot-based signups are possible as reCAPTCHA was not implemented due to time constraints.
+Adding this would enhance security and prevent automated signups.

+Communication and Support
+Contact Form:
+A contact form would improve user support options.
+However, it was not implemented due to previous issues with spam and difficulties integrating Captcha in earlier projects.
+Future versions will aim to address this with proper spam protection.

+Admin Address Visibility:
+As it stands, admins cannot directly view address information linked to orders.
+This feature would streamline shipping processes and improve overall management.

+These planned improvements are designed to build on the solid foundation of the existing platform, enhancing both usability and backend efficiency in future iterations.

 Security defenceive programming abd best practiceis.

-Password security - this is all handled by Django - my user accounts are saved and stored using its built in features, so password hashing is handled directly by Django itself, so should follow best practices here.
+Security is a core aspect of the platform, with several layers of protection implemented to safeguard user data and prevent unauthorised changes.

+Password Security
+User account passwords are handled entirely by Django's built-in authentication system, which includes:

+Password Hashing: All passwords are hashed using industry-standard algorithms, ensuring that raw password data is never stored in the database.

+Django Best Practices: By leveraging Django's robust security features, the platform benefits from regular security updates and best practices without custom implementation.

+Account Change Notifications
-Account change notifications - the users will get emails when their account is updated, allowing them to be aware of any changes they may not have made.
+To maintain transparency and security, users receive email notifications whenever their account information is updated.
+This allows users to be immediately aware of any changes, preventing unauthorised alterations from going unnoticed.

-Modal based deletion protection.
-All destructive or dangerouse changes, such as email changes etc are protected by a modal that requires password based authentication.
-This includes admin actions as well as user actions and creates a secure two stage process - where the user gets a warning and that warning requires a password to action, ensuring that only the user should be able to take the action.
+Modal-Based Deletion Protection
+All potentially destructive or sensitive actions are protected by a password-protected modal.

+This includes:

+Email Changes

+Account Deletions

+Admin Actions on User Accounts

+The modal prompts for the user's password before finalising the action, adding a secure second layer of verification.

+This two-stage process ensures that only authenticated users can complete these operations, significantly reducing the risk of accidental or malicious changes.

+This multi-layered approach to security is designed to protect user data, prevent unauthorised access, and maintain the integrity of sensitive account information.

 Technology
 Frameworks and programs.